Dewashish-Singh213/PROJECT-NEXUS-3-TechVerse/README.md

 ## Overview

-This website, which highlights our services, portfolio, and cutting-edge projects that demonstrate our dedication to excellence in the IT business, is easy to use and offers a captivating user experience thanks to its modern web technologies.
+This website, which highlights our services, portfolio, and cutting-edge projects demonstrating our dedication to excellence in the IT business, is easy to use and offers a captivating user experience thanks to its modern web technologies.

 ## Features